3DInAction: Understanding Human Actions in 3D Point Clouds: Experiments

 \textbf{t-patch parameters.} The core parameters for t-patch extraction are the number of neighbors to extract ($k$) and the number of points to subsample ($n$).
 Here there is a trade-off between complexity and performance \ie when $k$ and $n$ are small, the input to the model is small accordingly but the overall coverage is reduced and therefore performance is lower.
 We explored their influence on the noisy DFAUST dataset and report the results in \tabref{tab:ablation:k_n}.
 The results show that the method is fairly robust to the selection of these parameters, producing comparable results for all.
 The best performance was obtained for $n=512, k=16$.
 Surprisingly, the performance slightly degrades when increasing $k$ and $n$ beyond these values.
-This can be attributed to the increased size of the model which, for a dataset of this size, overfits quickly.
+This is likely due to the increase in model size, which easily overfits on a dataset of this size.

 \textbf{Time and parameters.} We report the time performance and the number of parameters of several baselines in \tabref{tab:time_memory_sota}.
 The results show the tradeoff between performance and time, \ie the temporal approaches exhibit longer processing times and more parameters while performing better.
 For the proposed approach, we break down the timing of individual components, namely the t-patch extraction, feature computation, and classifier.
 The results show that the proposed approach is comparable to PSTNet in time while having more parameters.
 Interestingly, most of the time is used for extracting the t-patches and not for feature extraction or classification.
 This is attributed to the farthest point sampling and the sequential \textit{knn} search, both of which could be further optimized for speed.
-Note that results are average of 50 runs, each with a batch size of 4 and 1024 points per frame.
+Note that results are average of 50 runs, each with a batch of 4 and 1024 points per frame.

 \textbf{Limitations.} Since the simplified formulation of t-patch construction uses \textit{knn}, it is sensitive to variations in point densities.
 A t-patch in a sparse region will occupy a larger volume than a t-patch in a dense region.
 We use FPS to mitigate this, however, other approaches can be used \eg using neighbors in a fixed radius.
 Another limitation is data with a very low frame rate or very fast motion since this breaks the assumption that points in consecutive frames are close to each other, and will cause inconsistent t-patch motion.